spiedz/wwif/content/blog/tv-shows-filmed-in-ireland.md

-# TV Shows Filmed in Ireland: The Emerald Screen

 ---
 title: "TV Shows Filmed in Ireland: The Emerald Screen"
 description: "Discover stunning filming locations across Ireland used in popular shows like Game of Thrones, Vikings, and Normal People.
 Experience the Emerald Isle through your favorite TV series!"